 8.1 The Trust wants all children to grow into healthy adults.
 We believe that it is dangerous for children to wear shoes that have platform soles or high heels, so we do not allow children to wear such shoes in our school.
-Neither do we allow children to wear trainers or boots to school; this is because we think that this footwear is appropriate for sport or for leisurewear, but is not in keeping with the smart appearance of a school uniform.
-In the case of bad weather children can wear boots but must change into school shoes once in school.
+Neither do we allow children to wear trainers or boots in school, as this footwear is appropriate for sport or for leisurewear, but is not in keeping with the smart appearance of a school uniform.
+In the case of bad weather children may wear boots, but must change into school shoes once in school.
 We require all children to wear shoes as stated in the uniform list.